gajanan-choudhary/CV-Resume-text/README.md

 ## Education
-* The University of Texas at Austin, Austin, TX, Doctorate (PhD), Engineering Mechanics, GPA 3.92, August 2014 - December 2019.
+* The University of Texas at Austin,
+  Austin, TX,
+  August 2014 - December 2019,
+  Doctorate (Ph.D.) in Engineering Mechanics,
+  GPA: 3.92.

-* The University of Texas at Austin, Austin, TX, Graduate Portfolio, Scientific Computing, GPA 4.00, August 2014 - May 2018.
+* The University of Texas at Austin,
+  Austin, TX,
+  August 2014 - May 2018,
+  Graduate Portfolio in Scientific Computing,
+  GPA: 4.00.

-* The University of Texas at Austin, Austin, TX, Master of Science (MS), Engineering Mechanics, GPA 3.89, August 2014 - May 2017.
+* The University of Texas at Austin,
+  Austin, TX,
+  August 2014 - May 2017,
+  Master of Science (M.S.) in Engineering Mechanics,
+  GPA: 3.89.

-* Indian Institute of Technology (IIT) Kharagpur, Kharagpur, India, Bachelor of Technology (BTech), Civil Engineering, GPA 8.23/10, July 2009 - July 2013.
+* Indian Institute of Technology (IIT) Kharagpur, Kharagpur, India,
+  July 2009 - July 2013,
+  Bachelor of Technology (B.Tech.) in Civil Engineering,
+  GPA: 8.23/10.

 ## Projects